RandanCSS/randan/README.md

 pip install randan
 ```

-For proper work, it is also required to install three dependencies by running this command in Anaconda Prompt:
+For proper work, it is also required to install three dependencies by running these commands in Anaconda Prompt:

 ```
 conda install graphviz pydot